javascript-tutorial/en.javascript.info/1-js/05-data-types/10-destructuring-assignment/article.md

 let [a, b, c] = "abc"; // ["a", "b", "c"] let [one, two, three] = new Set([1, 2, 3]);
 ```
 That works, because internally a destructuring assignment works by iterating over the right value.
-It's kind of syntax sugar for calling `for..of` over the value to the right of `=` and assigning the values.
+It's a kind of syntax sugar for calling `for..of` over the value to the right of `=` and assigning the values.
 ````